 The goal (when we find ourselves or others, particularly children, have fallen overboard) is to soothe the limbic system, to create calm in the mind and body so the system registers that it is safe.

-- Goal is to encourage processing, not to rush big emotions (Alyssa Blask-Campbell)
+- Goal is to process – not to rush big emotions (Alyssa Blask-Campbell)

-When we feel safe, when our needs for satisfaction and connection are met, then we are able to activate our “thinking brain”…where we are able to remember the rules, make good choices, take the perspective of others, and think before we act.
+When we feel safe, when our needs for satisfaction and connection are met, then we are able to activate our “thinking brain”…where we can remember the rules, make good choices, take the perspective of others, and think before we act.

 Lifelines, while powerful, aren’t magical.